AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/architecture.md

 - If it is valid, they sign the message, and pass it on.
 - If enough signatures are found, the transaction is executed on the secondary chain.

-Here are some diagrams which aim to explain the process visually.
+> Here are some diagrams which aim to explain the process visually:

-### Process Flow

-The detail steps and its interaction with individual components for an Ethereum to Algorand asset transfer is shown below:

 ![](../.gitbook/assets/2.bridge-arch-flow.jpg)

-Pictorial representation of different components of Aramid Protocol system is provided below:
+> A slightly more in depth diagram, including governance, is displayed below:

 ![](../.gitbook/assets/2.bridge-arch.jpg)